yiannimercer/ds_salary_estimator_proj/README.md

 # Data Science Salary Estimator: Project Overview
-### This project was completed by following Ken Jee's Data Science Project From Scratch Series on Youtube.
-(Series linked below)

 * Created a tool that estmates data science salaries (MAE ~ $ 24K) to help data scientists negotitate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium